VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ## **Step 1: Creating Virtual Disks in VirtualBox**

-To simulate working with multiple physical drives, two additional **2 GB virtual disks** were added to the Kali Linux VM using VirtualBox.
+To simulate working with multiple physical drives (and to avoid wiping my boot volume... again), two additional **2 GB virtual disks** were added to the Kali Linux VM using VirtualBox.
 These disks are **dynamically allocated**, meaning VirtualBox creates a “virtual” disk file that only consumes host storage as data is written.

 Choosing **2 GB** isn’t arbitrary.
 For Logical Volume Management (LVM) to be meaningful, you need enough raw space to: